American Herald Tribune: Reception

 Microsoft described it as a "fringe" news website linked to IRGC.
 Vice Magazine also described it as "fringe".
 The Daily Beast described AHT as a fake news website that published both far-right and left wing anti-imperialist content.
 It also said the website promoted itself to conservatives, publishing stories critical of LGBTQ community and Planned Parenthood.
 CNN concluded in 2020 that the website was an "Iranian proxy".

 CAMERA described AHT in 2016 as a "fringe hate and conspiracy site" that published antisemitic and homophobic content, as well as conspiracy theories.

-Book published by Cato Institute in 2022 said the FBI's claim of AHT being linked to Iran can be disputed as majority of its editors lived in the western countries.
-In 2023, book authored by journalist Jake Wallis Simons described AHT as "Iranian regime news propaganda" website, it also claimed British politician George Galloway was its contributor.
+A 2022 book published by the Cato Institute in 2022 said the FBI's claim of AHT being linked to Iran can be disputed as majority of its editors lived in western countries.

+In 2023, journalist Jake Wallis Simons described AHT as an "Iranian regime news propaganda" website.
+He also said British politician George Galloway was a contributor.